zlatko-michailov/abc/doc/tutorials/endpoint.md

 If the provided `endpoint_limits` doesn't work for you, feel free to define your own struct or namespace with those named constants.

 ## Deriving Your Own Class from `endpoint`
-`ednpoint` is the only class from the `abc` library that needs to be overriden.
+`endpoint` is the only class from the `abc` library that needs to be overridden.
-It is flexible - it allows for quite a few methods to be overriden.
+It is flexible - it allows for quite a few methods to be overridden.
 However, you may be able to get away with overriding just `process_rest_request()`.

 See [equations.h](../../samples/equations.h) from Basic Sample for how to override `endpoint`.